Overview of Company Search

 Standouts can be added to your custom lists for potential prospecting.

-Make sure you've configured your Company Signals to alert you of the next ideal time to reach out, or you can search for the right person to contact in the Contact Info tab.
+Make sure you have configured your company signals to alert you of the next ideal time to reach out, or you can search for the right person to contact in the Contact Info tab.

 By giving certain accounts priority, you can better act on specific information you deem important.